Cyclenerd/google-cloud-pricing-cost-calculator/README.md

 ./gcosts
 ```

-All YML files of the current directory are processed.
+All YAML usage files (`*.yml`) of the current directory are imported and the costs of the resources are calculated:

-Two CSV (Semicolon) files with the costs are created:
+Two CSV (semicolon) files with the costs are created:

 1. `COSTS.csv`  : Costs for resources
 1. `TOTALS.csv` : Total costs per name, resource, project, region and file